mitchross/k8s-homelab-cluster-v2/README.md

    task configure
    ```

-### ⚡ Preparing Fedora or Ubuntu Server with Ansible
+### ⚡ Preparing Ubuntu Server with Ansible

-📍 Here we will be running a Ansible Playbook to prepare Fedora or Ubuntu Server for running a Kubernetes cluster.
+📍 Here we will be running an Ansible Playbook to prepare Ubuntu server for running a Kubernetes cluster.

 📍 Nodes are not security hardened by default, you can do this with [dev-sec/ansible-collection-hardening](https://github.com/dev-sec/ansible-collection-hardening) or similar if supported.
 This is an advanced configuration and generally not recommended unless you want to [DevSecOps](https://www.ibm.com/topics/devsecops) your cluster and nodes.